gyzhao21/drugmatrix/README.md

 - query a specific pathology, clinical pathology, organ weight change to identify the most strongly associated genes in **Pathology to Genes**, **Clinical Pathology to Genes**, and **Organ Weight to Genes** tools.
 - identify chemical treatments linked to apical endpoint finding grouped by treatments in **Toxicological Profile** tool.

-Users can refine the search by selecting the criteria of duration of exposure, organ/tissue source of gene expression, gene probe, histopathology, etc., on a microarray platform (CodeLink and/or Affymetrix) and then click <span style="background-color: yellow; padding: 2px 4px;"><b>SUBMIT</b></span> button.
+Users can refine the search by selecting the criteria of duration of exposure, organ/tissue source of gene expression, gene probe, histopathology, etc., on a microarray platform (CodeLink and/or Affymetrix) and then click <span style="background-color: read; padding: 2px 4px;"><b>SUBMIT</b></span> button.

 Users can refine the search by selecting the criteria of duration of exposure, organ/tissue source of gene expression, gene probe, histopathology, etc., on a microarray platform (CodeLink and/or Affymetrix) and then click the <span style="color: burgundy; font-weight:bold;">SUBMIT</span> button.
 Results can be visualized graphically and are downloadable in multiple formats.